-Struggles began for me at age two.
-My family had moved from the city to the suburbs, but days after I contracted the polio virus.
-Back to the city I went, in isolation, for varied treatments.
+Struggles begin for me at age two.
+My family moves from the city to the suburbs, but days after I contract the polio virus.
+Back to the city I’m shipped, in isolation, for varied treatments.
 Some controversial at the time.
 First sign of disease?
-My sister says that I refused to eat ice cream.
-Tell-tale sign of troubles in my family!
+My sister says that I refuse to eat ice cream.
+Tell-tale sign of trouble!

-I thank God for an Australian nurse, Sister Kenny, who pioneered the polio treatment method.
-And my mother, who exercised me at home for many years.
-Today, hardly any outward, discernable signs of polio in my body.
-A healing for sure.
+I thank God for an Australian nurse, Sister Kenny, who pioneers a treatment method.
+And my mother, who exercises me at home for many years.
+Today, hardly any outward signs of polio in my body.

-At sixteen I heard for the first time of God’s plan of salvation through His Son Jesus.
-Which day and month?
-Can’t tell you.
-Don’t remember.
-But another healing occurred, in my soul.
-I heard that Jesus loved me.
-I wanted Him in my life and He wanted me in His.
-I never knew that before.
+At sixteen I hear on the radio of God’s salvation through His Son Jesus.
+That Jesus loves me.
+I want Him in my life and He wants me in His.
+I never knew that.
 Do you?
 Open your heart to Him today.
-Now.
-No regrets will be yours.

 And now I’m perfect!
-Far…far…far from it, on a good day!
-I’m just an old sinner, saved by God’s grace.
-Anyway, it’s not about me…or you.
-It’s all about Him.
-Jesus.
-Who He is and what’s He’s done for us.
+Far from it… on a good day!
+I’m an old sinner saved by God’s grace.
+Wait!
+It’s not about me.
+It’s about Jesus.
+Who He is and what’s He’s done.
 That’s good news.
-As the psalmist says, ‘…you have been my hope, O Sovereign Lord, my confidence since my youth'(v.5).
-As I said earlier, couldn’t have said it better myself!
+Can’t imagine anything better!
+Can you?

 Lord, thank you for Jesus and all His love.
 Amen.